"Someone dropped the ball": Loved ones outraged at nursing home deaths

 The Broward County medical examiner identified the six other people who died as: Miguel Antonio Franco, 92; Estella Hendricks, 71; Betty Hibbard, 84; Manuel Mario Medieta, 96; Bobby Owens, 84; and Albertina Vega, 99.

-More than 140 other people were evacuated from the facility.
-Some had body temperatures of 106 degrees, according to state Sen. Gary Farmer, citing sources close to the investigation.
-Federal and state regulations require that room temperatures in nursing homes be between 71 and 81 degrees.
+More than 140 people were evacuated from the facility, some with temperatures of 106 degrees, according to state Sen. Gary Farmer, citing sources close to the investigation.
+Federal and state regulations require that room temperatures in nursing homes be 71 to 81 degrees.

-The facility and its administrators were under intense scrutiny on Thursday as investigators scrambled to figure out what went wrong.

-In a statement, Jorge Carballo, the nursing home's administrator, said the facility and its staff "diligently prepared for the impact of Hurricane Irma" and were cooperating fully with authorities.

 Related: Floridians Take Stock and Begin Recovery as Irma Exits